• Home

 Often, they get nothing for the time they spend stuck in traffic jams, construction zones, bad weather or any of the other delays they encounter when on the road.

 Pay based on mileage also raises safety concerns.
-Driver may push too hard and stay on the road even when they know they need to rest because if they don’t, it lowers their pay even more.
+Drivers may push too hard and stay on the road even when they know they need to rest.
+They know if they don’t, it lowers their pay even more.

 • Restricted driving hours.
 The trucking industry is heavily regulated.